 - How should a corporate travel program handle Buckhead-versus-Midtown-versus-Sandy Springs geometry?

 - Buckhead carries Atlanta's concentration of UHNW principal residences, family offices, and the law-firm and capital-markets account base; Midtown carries the consulting, media, and tech account concentration anchored by the Coca-Cola HQ, the Georgia Tech research corridor, and a steady inbound principal flow; Sandy Springs and Perimeter Center carry the corporate-park anchor base — UPS, Mercedes-Benz USA's Sandy Springs HQ relocation, and the broader Perimeter financial-services and healthcare cluster.
 The chauffeur-economics implication is that any Atlanta program should validate the operator's dispatch familiarity with all three corridors rather than assuming Buckhead-Hartsfield routing competence translates to Sandy Springs depth.
-The GA-400-and-I-285 corridor that connects Buckhead through Perimeter to Sandy Springs is the structural Atlanta freight pattern, and resident-fleet operators with material Sandy Springs account exposure routinely run materially shorter billed transfers between Buckhead principal residences and Sandy Springs corporate parks than affiliate or app-network alternatives.
+The GA-400-and-I-285 corridor that connects Buckhead through Perimeter to Sandy Springs is the structural Atlanta freight pattern, and resident-fleet operators with material Sandy Springs account exposure routinely run materially shorter billed transfers between Buckhead principal residences and Sandy Springs corporate parks than app-network alternatives.

 - How should a corporate travel program structure Atlanta ground?